To convert the given galvanometer (of known resistance and figure of merit) into a voltmeter of desired range (say 0 to 3 V) and to verify the same.

 A voltmeter is a device used to measure the potential difference between two points in an electric circuit.
-It is always connected in parallel to the circuit so that the voltage drop across it is same as the voltage drop across the required section of the circuit.
+It is always connected in parallel to the circuit so that the voltage drops across it is same as the voltage drops across the required section of the circuit.

 Fig: Converted galvanometer

 To measure the potential difference across a section of the circuit we must connect the voltmeter or the converted galvanometer in parallel with the required section of the circuit.
 If a galvanometer shows a full scale deflection for a maximum current IgIg then,